ddubson/dotnet-cookbook/content/up-and-running/initial-program-structure.md

 the run command executes the profile with the name of the project, but you can specify your own.
 3. `appsettings.json` and `appsettings.Development.json` are project environment settings used to store environment variables for the application.
 Analogous in Spring Boot/Java are `application.yml` files.
-The convention for each file is `appsettings.<environment-name>.json`, where Development is a built-in environment in .NET Core.
+The convention for each file is `appsettings.<environment-name>.json`, where <environment-name> is a built-in environment in .NET Core.
 Development and Production are built-in, but you can create your own by injecting `ASPNETCORE_Environment` variable into the runtime, via profiles in `launchSettings.json`, or within your system environment (e.g. `export ASPNETCORE_Environment=Acceptance`)
+4. `appsettings.json` is a universal application settings file.
+All environment variables defined here will apply to all environments.
+Add environment variables that are universal across all environments.
+5. `Program.cs` is the main entry point of the application which contains the `main` function.
+Every C# deployable project as a `main` method.
+6. `Startup.cs` is the main service and configuration definition file.
+This is where the Dependency Injection container is managed.
+The class within the file is read by the internal web host managed by .NET Core.

+---

 ## xUnit Project